 2) After getting acquainted with the Augustinians, you will have a chance to take part in a Discernment Retreat at St. Augustine Monastery, San Diego, held each spring and fall.
 You will meet Order members there, candidates living in community, and other enquirers.
 You will also visit sites where Augustinians are in ministry.

 3) If you have enjoyed your visits and experiences with the Augustinians and the feeling is reciprocal, you will be invited to make an application.
-Upon acceptance, you will try living the Augustinian way of life at St. Rita House, in San Francisco, as a pre-novice.
+Upon acceptance, you will try living the Augustinian way of life at St. Augustine Monastery in San Diego, as a pre-novice.

-Members of the 2012-2013 International English-Speaking Novitiate, in Racine, WI, USA.
-Each year a novitiate class begins in late August, lasting for one year.
-The novices focus on prayer, Augustinian spirituality, Augustinian History, and personal formation in Augustinian community life.
+Members of the 2016-2017 English-Speaking Novitiate, in Racine, WI, USA.
+Every year a one-year novitiate class begins in late August.
+The novices focus on prayer, both personal and communal, Augustinian spirituality, Augustinian history, and personal formation in Augustinian community life as they discern their calls to religious lives as Augustinians.
+They participate in pastoral ministries in the greater Milwaukee, WI area, and join other religious orders’ novitiate communities for joint days of recollection and ministry.